Marx Lenin

 Marx Lenin dos Santos Gonçalves (born 11 April 2000), better known as Marx Lenin, is a Brazilian professional footballer who plays as an attacking midfielder for Amazonas.

 Career

 Due to his unusual name, a mixture of the names of Karl Marx and Vladimir Lenin, he caught the public's attention even in Flamengo's youth categories.
-He played alongside Vinícius Júnior during the period, but was not used in the professional team, being traded to Akron Tolyatti in Russia.
+He played alongside Vinícius Júnior during the period, but he was not used in the professional team, being traded to Akron Tolyatti in Russia.
 In March 2024, he returned to Brazil to play for Amazonas FC.